chico-unified-school-district/Limit-StudentWebAccess/README.md

 ﻿# Limit-StudentWebAccess
-This script allows and staff to limit a students web access via a request made in our Student Information System.
+This script allows and admin staff to limit a students web access via a request made in our Student Information System.